davedittrich/python_secrets/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Anything tagged with **bug**
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with **feature** is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-python_secrets could always use more documentation, whether as part of the
+``python_secrets`` could always use more documentation, whether as part of the
-official python_secrets docs, in docstrings, or even on the web in blog posts,
+official ``python_secrets`` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback